rktoomey/rkt-presentations/specs2-presentation/runners/runners.md

 !SLIDE

-# Control execution and reporting

-Use [arguments](http://etorreborre.github.com/specs2/guide/org.specs2.guide.Runners.html#Arguments).
-It's that easy.

-Inside a spec, pass them in to ``is``.
-For instance, let's say you are working inside a web framework and you want to filter stacktraces to show only your own code.

-    def is = args(traceFilter = includeTrace("com.foo.confabulator"))

-In sbt, you can pass in arguments: the example shown below will output to both console and html.

-    > test-only com.foo.confabulator.test.TryHarderSpec -- html console

-!SLIDE

-# JUnit Integratation

-    class WithJUnitSpec extends SpecificationWithJUnit {
-      "My spec" should {
-        "run in JUnit too" in {
-          success
-        }
-      }
-    }

-For IDE support, you can still use ``@Runner``:

-    import org.junit.runner._
-    import runner._

-    @RunWith(classOf[JUnitRunner])
-    class WithJUnitSpec extends Specification {
-      "My spec" should {
-        "run in JUnit too" in {
-          success
-        }
-      }
-    }

-!SLIDE

 # Contexts: making things happen when you need them

 When you want to make sure that something happens for every examples, use any combination of these traits: